Talon Palisade Winery

 Wine Folly says, “aromatic white wines are wonderful when matched with aromatic Southeast Asian and Indian cuisine” in the article "What are Aromatic White Wines?"
 St. Kathryn Cellars Apple Blossom, Peach or Lavender Wines would complement Sera Ramen's shrimp tempura, pictured above.

 What wine would you pour when serving Avocado Toast?
 Pair with St. Kathryn Cellars Golden Pear, of course!
 It’s a match made in heaven!
 Wine Magazine recommends a bold white wine with avocado.
 The article contains a recipe for California Crab-Stuffed Avocado, which would be perfect with St. Kathryn Cellars Golden Pear Wine.

-Tuning in to the tuna poke bowl: Fiona Beckett advises serving a rosé wine with ahi, and what could be better than our new Talon Rosé?
+Fiona Beckett advises serving a rosé wine with ahi, and what could be better than our new Talon Rosé?
 Other possibilities include St. Kathryn Cellars Lavender Wine or Peach; something with a touch of sweetness to match that of the fish.
-Above, tuna poke from Sera Ramen in the Highlands neighborhood of Denver.
+In the picture above is tuna poke from Sera Ramen in the Highlands neighborhood of Denver.